pandeyavishek/blog/about.md

 layout: page
 title: About
 permalink: /about/
-published: false
+published: true
 ---

 Hi!
 I'm Avishek.
 I'm a recent graduate of the University of Virginia.
 I was born and raised in rural Virginia to immigrant parents.
+Growing up in a predominantly white working-class area gave me a unique perspective that I came to realise only once I arrived on Grounds.
 ### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me